-Then, using a process called equating, the SAT will produce a scaled score from 200 to 800 for Math and from 100 to 400 for each of the other two sections; these scaled scores take into account the difficulty level of the sections that you completed relative to the difficulty levels of sections that previous test-takers have completed, which allows colleges to be sure that your Math score of 720 means the same thing as your older brother’s 720 from a few years ago.
+Then, using a process called equating, the SAT will produce a scaled score from 200 to 800 for Math and from 100 to 400 for each of the other two sections.
+These scaled scores take into account the difficulty level of the sections that you completed relative to the difficulty levels of sections that previous test-takers have completed, which allows colleges to be sure that your Math score of 720 means the same thing as your older brother’s 720 from a few years ago.

 The SAT itself does not superscore, or combine individual section scores from multiple test dates to obtain your maximum composite score.
 If you wish to send scores from multiple test dates to colleges, you must send the entire score report from each test date.
 You can, however, pick and choose which test dates you send using the College Board’s Score Choice feature.
 Additionally, many schools will perform their own version of superscoring by combining the highest score for each section from the score reports that you submit in order to get a picture of your “best” performance on the SAT.
 For the most accurate information about how an individual school handles superscoring, be sure to contact that school’s admissions department directly.